bytemaster/fc/README-ecc.md

 include/fc/crypto/elliptic.hpp defines an interface for some cryptographic wrapper classes handling elliptic curve cryptography.

-Two implementations of this interface exist.
-One is based on OpenSSL, the other is based on libsecp256k1 (see https://github.com/bitcoin/secp256k1 ).
+Three implementations of this interface exist.
+One is based on OpenSSL, the others are based on libsecp256k1 (see https://github.com/bitcoin/secp256k1 ).
 The implementation to be used is selected at compile time using the cmake variable "ECC_IMPL".
 It can take one of three values, openssl or secp256k1 or mixed .